 intravascular coagulation, DIC).
 Heparin is also occasionally given to

-cats that develop blood clots blocking blood flow to their rear legs (saddle
+cats that developed blood clots blocking the flow of blood to their rear legs (the saddle

 thrombi of hypertrophic cardiomyopathy or HCM).

-Rat and mouse poisons (warfarin-type) do not increase TCT.
+Rat and mouse poisons (warfarin-type) do not increase TCT in pets.

 Anabolic steroids, such as stanozolol, (Winsterol) and testosterone have been known to shorten Thrombin Clot Time.
-Certain rare inherited fibrinogen defects (dysfibrinogenemia) are said to do this as well.
+Certain rare inherited fibrinogen defects (dysfibrinogenemias) are said to do this as well.

 Those mentioned at the beginning of this page, liver function tests if a fibrinogen deficiency exists, FDP assay (Fibrinogen degradation products)